anotheruiguy/node-sass-boilerplate/readme.md

 * run Node server `$ node app.js`
 * run grunt server `$ grunt watch`

-Now you should be able to navigate to `http://localhost:3000/` and see your project running.
-Run `PORT=4000 node app.js` to listen on a different port.
+Now you should be able to navigate to `http://localhost:4000/` and see your project running.
+Run `PORT=9999 node app.js` to listen on any other port.

+### Grunt and Grunt watch with Sass

+It should be noted that when you run `grunt watch` on this project for the first time, the Sass will not be processed into CSS.
+Since we are using a watcher, it is waiting for the `application.scss` file to be saved before processing it to CSS.

+By simply running `grunt` on this project, or any new project where the Sass has yet to be processed, this will do a one time Grunt Task and process the Sass to CSS.

+### livereload: true

+If you have never worked with LiveReload, this is a tool you will no longer be able to live without.
+At this point your new project will be configured in such a way that, while running `grunt watch` you should be able to edit your Sass and Jade files and watch the update happen in the browser without having to hit the refresh button.

+Go ahead, try it.

 ## Install a Sass framework